''Blake & Mortimer' - 'La Marque Jaune' ('The Yellow 'M'').

 Blake and Mortimer

-'Blake & Mortimer' - 'Le Mystère de la Grande Pyramide' ('The Mystery of the Grand Piramid', Dutch-language version from Kuifje #7, 1952).
+'Blake & Mortimer' - 'Le Mystère de la Grande Pyramide' ('The Mystery of the Grand Piramid', Dutch-language version from Kuifje #7, 13 February 1952).

-The Yellow 'M'
+The Yellow "M"

 'La Marque Jaune' ('The Yellow "M".
-Dutch-language version from Kuifje #3, 1954).
+Dutch-language version from Kuifje #3, 21 January 1954).

 1950s and 1960s stories

 In 'L'Enigme de l'Atlantide' ('The Enigma of Atlantis', 1955-1956), Blake and Mortimer discover the lost continent of Atlantis, which brings them into contact with UFOS and extraterrestrials.
 Unexplained storms form the main intrigue in 'S.O.S.
 Météores: Mortimer à Paris' ('S.O.S.
 Meteors: Mortimer in Paris', 1958-1959).
-Mortimer falls into a trap in 'Le Piège Diabolique' ('The Time Trap', 1960-1961), which sends him back in time.
-Fred & Liliane Funcken helped Jacobs out with the scenes set during the Middle Ages.
+Mortimer falls into a revenge trap by Dr. Miloch in 'Le Piège Diabolique' ('The Time Trap', 1960-1961), which constantly sends him back and forth to other time periods.
+Fred and Liliane Funcken helped out with the scenes set during the Middle Ages, since Jacobs felt they were experts in this specific time period.
 Roger Leloup assisted with coloring.
-The next story, 'L'Affaire du Collier' ('The Necklace Affair', 1965-1966) is a more simple detective story about a stolen necklace.
-Originally Jacobs took Gérald Forton as his assistant during the making of this story, but after a few episodes he received letters from readers who noticed the artwork was slightly different and weren't too pleased with it.
-This motivated Jacobs to just continue on his own again.
+However, afterwards Jacobs pretended that the Funckens hadn't helped him at all, which strained their friendship.
+The Funckens could, however, prove that he had asked them for help, since they had saved the letter he sent them.

 Final years and death

-Realizing his own mortality he published his autobiography, 'Un Opéra de papier' ('An Opera on Paper') in 1981.
-While this book did get published, it also nibbled off more time he could've spent on finishing the second part of 'Les Trois Formules du Professeur Sato'.
-In 1984 he established his own foundation, the E.P.
-Jacobs Foundation, which helped organize his archives and the rights to his work.
-By 1985, after several heart attacks, the comic legend grew even more into a misantrope.
+Realizing his own mortality, Edgar P. Jacobs published his autobiography, 'Un Opéra de papier' ("An Opera on Paper", Gallimard, 1981).
+While this book did get published, it also took away time he could have spent on finishing the second part of 'Les Trois Formules du Professeur Sato'.
+By 1985, after several heart attacks, the comic legend had grown even more into a misanthrope.
 He refused to see people and spent most of his time alone and in ill health.
+In 1987, Edgar P. Jacobs passed away at age 82.
+At that point, the second part of 'Les Trois Formules du Professeur Sato' was still only a script on paper.
+In 1990, Bob De Moor finished the story, based on the writings Jacobs left behind.

 'Blake & Mortimer' - 'L'Enigme de l'Atlantide' ('The Enigma of Atlantis', Dutch-language version from Kuifje #32, 1956).